Smithdare/alx-low_level_programming/0x08-recursion/README.md

-This project is about recursion
+This project is all about recursion